 Advocacy resources can also be found through many avenues including schools, employers, hospitals and local health centers, community sponsored programs, physicians, self-help or mutual aid groups, and clergy.
 Individual family members are concerned about the addict, but, they also have their own issues and goals.
 The problems in a family of addicts will not go away on their own and knowing the opportunities that exist to help you will become one of your greatest strengths in coping and making sure that other family members are protected.

 Mutual aid groups are nonprofessional groups that provide information, social, emotional, and sometimes, spiritual support for individuals suffering from the disease of addiction and the families of those individuals.
 Many are adoptive of the well-known and effective 12-step recovery practices established in Alcoholics Anonymous groups.
-On line sources and scheduled meetings are available for family of addicts to help them learn to cope with the destruction of addiction with others who share this common interest.
+Online sources and scheduled meetings are available for the family of addicts to help them learn to cope with the destruction of addiction with others who share this common interest.

 Free, voluntary, confidential, and non-judgmental, these groups help to sustain and support recovery, wellness, and healing with a high degree of insight and experiential successes that promotes hope and change.
-The most recognized mutual aid groups for family of addicts are:
+The most recognized mutual aid groups for the family of addicts are: